 - Steroid injections

-Following your biomechanical assessment, we may provide you with prescription orthotics, guide you on footwear changes and lifestyle modification, or refer you to a doctor for further treatment (i.e. a surgical consultation).
+Following your biomechanical assessment, we may provide you with prescription orthotics, guide you on footwear changes and lifestyle modification, or refer you for diagnostic imaging or a consultation with a surgeon.

 The cost of a biomechanical assessment will vary from clinic to clinic.
 At MyFootMedic, a biomechanical analysis will be included in your initial appointment.
 You can see our full price list for more details.